aoterodelaroza/aoterodelaroza.github.io/_devnotes/06_diskless_rpi_cluster.md

 ```
 head# cp /root/.bashrc /image/pi4/root/.bashrc
 ```
-and add the following at the end of the image bashrc:
+In the image, add the following at the end of the bashrc:
 ```
 #### /image/pi4/root/.bashrc
+...
 if [[ "$HOSTNAME" != "sebe" && "$HOSTNAME" != "b01" ]] ; then
    export PS1="\[\]\[\]\h:\W#\[\] "
 else